iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week1.rst

 resampling the images
 ---------------------

-The first thing we have to do is make sure the images are re-sampled to a consistent geometry.
+The first pre-processing step is *geometric* pre-processing, or making sure that the images are re-sampled to a consistent geometry.
+This helps us with the camera model calibration, as it (hopefully) ensures that the images are as close to the actual camera geometry as possible.
+To do this, we will use the fiducial markers locations in each image, along with the specified location of each marker from the calibration report for these images, to transform the scanned images to a common shape.

+First, though, we need to identify the locations of the fiducial markers in each image.
 To do this in MicMac, we use the ``SaisieAppuisInitQT`` command.

 We'll start with the first image, **AR5840034159994.tif**.
 To begin, type the following (or copy & paste) at the command prompt (note the lack of space in **MeasuresIm-AR5840034159994.tif.xml**).
 You may also have to re-type the